filecoin-project/lotus/README.md

 [You can copy `lotus` and `lotus-storage-miner` to your `$GOPATH/bin` or `$PATH`, or reference all lotus commands below from your local build directory with `./lotus`]

 The following sections describe how to use the lotus CLI.
-Alternately you can running nodes and miners using the [Pond GUI](#pond).
+Alternately you can run lotus nodes and miners using the [Pond GUI](#pond).

 ### Start Daemon